svenfuchs/cl/README.md

 in an object oriented context.

-It uses `OptionParser` for parsing your options, so you get all the goodness that this true gem from Ruby's stoneage provides.
-But on top of that it also provides a rich DSL for defining, validating, and normalizing options, and automatic and gorgeous help output (modelled after Rubygem's `gem --help` output).
+It uses `OptionParser` for parsing your options, so you get all the goodness that this gem from Ruby's stoneage provides.

+But on top of that it also provides a rich DSL for defining, validating, and normalizing options, as well as automatic and gorgeous help output (modeled after Rubygem's `gem --help` output).

 ## Basic Usage